West Mesa murders: Suspects

-Police suspect that the bodies were all buried by the same person or persons, and may be the work of a serial killer, who has since come to be referred to as the West Mesa Bone Collector.
+Police suspect that the bodies were all buried by the same person or persons and may be the work of a serial killer, who has since come to be referred to as the West Mesa Bone Collector.
 No official suspects have ever been named in connection with the murders.
 In 2010, a reward of up to $100,000 was being offered for information leading to the arrest and conviction of the person or persons responsible.
 Over time, a number of men have attracted police attention, though not named as full suspects, in connection with the murders.
 Fred Reynolds was a pimp who knew one of the missing women and reportedly had photos of missing sex workers; he died of natural causes in January 2009.

-Lorenzo Montoya lived less than three miles from the burial site.
+Lorenzo Montoya, a pressman at a local printer, lived less than three miles from the burial site.
 In 2006 there were reportedly dirt trails leading from his trailer park to the site.
-He had twice been arrested for violent attacks on sex workers and had threatened to kill his girlfriend and bury her in lime.
+He had twice been arrested for violent attacks on sex workers and had threatened to kill his girlfriend and "bury her in lime".
 Co-workers said he had talked about killing women and burying them on the West Mesa.
-In December 2006, Montoya strangled a teenage sex worker to death at his trailer and then was shot to death by the teen's boyfriend.
-It would appear the killings stopped after his death.
+In December 2006, Montoya strangled 19-year-old sex worker Shericka Hill at his trailer and then was shot to death by the teen's boyfriend, Frederick Williams, as Montoya was trying to put her lifeless body into the trunk of his car.
+At the time, law enforcement said they did not believe this was the first time Montoya had killed someone, because the crime was "too brutal".
+It would appear the West Mesa killings stopped after his death.

+While searching Montoya's home, detectives came across a home recording found on Montoya's camera; only a section of the video has been released to the public.
+According to police, the first part of the video shows Montoya having sex with an unidentified and possibly dead woman before fading to black and transitioning to show a wall and bed in the foreground.
+During this section of the video, noises can be heard that sound like Montoya tearing duct tape from a roll and opening a garbage bag.
+It has been theorized that this was Montoya preparing a body for disposal; screenshots of the unidentified woman have also been released in the hope she can be identified.